nnsW3/octane/docs/endpoints.md

 `GET /api/`

 Load Octane node configuration.
-Config is used to correctly set token fee and fee payer in the created transaction.
+Config is used to correctly set the token fee and fee payer in the created transaction.

 No parameters.